kiwijuice56/pi-pic/README.md

 sudo git clone https://github.com/kiwijuice56/pi-pic
 ```

 3) Create a Discord bot and server.
-In the server, create a single channel where you will interface with the bot.
-Create two files in the pi-pic directory: `CHANNEL.txt` and `TOKEN.txt` and copy the Discord channel's ID and the bot's token into each file respectively.
+Create the file `TOKEN.txt` in the pi-pic directory and copy the Discord bot's token into it.

 4) Run the script
 ```